 As an assistant coach at Ole Miss, Stollings helped sign the 2009 class, arguably the best recruiting class in nearly 30 years, including Mississippi Gatorade Player of the Year and Mississippi Miss Basketball Valencia McFarland.
 Ole Miss had two additional classes ranked in the top-50 in 2010 (42nd) and 2011 (39th), during her tenure with the Rebels.

-Stollings began her collegiate playing career at Ohio State University where she was a two-time scholar athlete for the Buckeyes.
+Stollings, who was inducted into the Ohio Basketball Hall of Fame in May 2015, began her collegiate playing career at Ohio State University.
+She was a two-time scholar athlete for the Buckeyes.
 Stollings then transferred to Ohio University where she earned first-team All-Mid-American Conference honors after finishing eighth in the nation and leading the league in scoring at 22.9 points per game her senior year.
 She served as team captain for the Bobcats and earned Kodak All-American honorable mention honors in 1998.
 Stollings remains in the Ohio record books with 10 three-point baskets and 41 points scored in a single game.

 Considered one of the finest scorers to ever play in the basketball-rich state of Ohio (Beaver-Eastern HS), Stollings was a two-time Division III High School Player of the Year and four-time conference Player of the Year.
 She earned Kodak All-American honors her senior season and her name currently appears more than 30 times in the OHSAA (Ohio High School Athletic Association) record books.
 Stollings still holds the state high school basketball scoring record (boys and girls) with 3,514 points, ahead of LeBron James' 2,657.

-A native of Beaver, Ohio, Stollings graduated in 1998 from Ohio University where she earned a bachelor's of business administration in marketing and a bachelor's of science in sport industry.
+A native of Beaver, Ohio, Stollings graduated in 1998 from Ohio University where she earned a bachelor's degree in business administration in marketing and a bachelor of science degree in sport industry.